zenonira/JavaScriptChess/README.md

 To run, download zip file and extract to desired folder.
 Execute(double click) chess.html which will open up a web browser (I have been using chrome)

 Future Things to add:
     -Game end whith checkMate
-    -Don't castle through check
+    -Don't castle through check.
+Thoughts: Artificially move king to the spots that need to be checked and check to see if that causes check
-    -Keep score of player wins and draws
+    -Keep score of player wins and draws.
+Thoughts: Include a counter that increases when reset is pressed, give a point to the team not in check or a stalemate.
-    -If Pawn at end of board, change to Queen, Knight, Bishop or Rook
+    -If Pawn at end of board, change to Queen, Knight, Bishop or Rook.
+Thoughts: Have an extra amount of those for both teams that you can just replace

+**Problem: cant castle if rook in in jeopardy